agno-agi/ai-eng-os/README.md

 The `/teams` folder contains pre-built teams that you can use as a starting point.

-**Finance Team**: A team of agents that work together to analyze financial data.
+- **Finance Team**: A team of agents that work together to analyze financial data.
+- **Data Analysis Team**: A specialized team that combines SQL querying, data analysis, and report generation for comprehensive insights.

 The `/workflows` folder contains pre-built workflows that you can use as a starting point.